 Articulation and Phonological Awareness: What I Have Learned

 I am not going to re-hash the entire presentation or the cited articles (yes, I read those too).
 You should read them for yourself!

-However, there were some takeaways that I believe are crucial to articulation therapy and we should all start implementing them today!
+However, there were some takeaways about articulation and phonological awareness that I believe are crucial to articulation therapy and we should all start implementing them today!
 That is what I am here to help you with now.